 Humans have been coloring fabric for millennia.
 The earliest record is traced back to 3500 BC.
-Up until 1856, when WH Perkins discovered the use of synthetic dyes, all dyes were made with natural pigments and oils.
+Until 1856, when WH Perkins discovered synthetic dyes, all dyes were made with natural pigments and oils.
 Now, 90% of our clothes are dyed synthetically.
-In this article, we will discuss the current issues related to textile dyeing & treatment, and explore new technologies and sustainable dyeing practices.
+It's important to address the current issues related to textile dyeing and treatment and explore new technologies and sustainable dyeing practices.
 We've even identified 10 sustainable fashion startups if you want to know more about this landscape.

 There are many problems with current textile dyeing and treatment practices, and almost all of them are related to excess water consumption and pollution.
 Dyeing cotton is particularly water-intensive, as it is estimated that dyeing and finishing can use around 125 liters of water per kilogram of cotton fibers.
 Not only does dyeing require huge volumes of water, it also relies on huge amounts of energy to heat up water and steam that is necessary for the desired finish.